 The Berne Institute's course in Transactional Analysis Psychotherapy is intended for trainees who plan to pursue a professional career as psychotherapists.
 The training is accredited by the Humanistic and Integrative College of the United Kingdom Council for Psychotherapy (UKCP) for the purpose of registration.
-The Berne Institute is an Organisational Member of the UKCP within the Humanistic College, and is also a Registered Training Establishment of the UK Institute of Transactional Analysis (ITA).
+The Berne Institute is an Organisational Member of the UKCP within the Humanistic College, and is also a Registered Training Establishment of the United Kingdom Association for Transactional Analysis (UKATA).

 Accreditation and registration